JosephWildey/productivityApp/BASH/readme.txt

 3) Use chmod +x script.sh to make it executable

 If you manage to skip steps 1 & 2 by just downloading the file that's fine.
 Step 3 may still be required.
 Also, the use of emacs is not required.
-Simply change "emacs" to "nano" if you prefer the easier editor.
+Simply change "emacs" to "nano" in the source code if you prefer the easier editor.
 It won't break anything.
 I shouldn't be forgetting anything else.
-I do not plan on updating this script from here.
+Lastly, I do not plan on updating this script from here.

 If for some reason you stumble upon this and find this helpful or something please give me credit.
 Thanks!